 So how does HandUp’s mattress recycling and upcycling business work?

 It starts with understanding why recycling and upcycling mattresses are so important.
-HandUp emphasizes the current disposal of mattresses in landfills and incinerators is highly problematic and inefficient.
+HandUp emphasizes that the current disposal of mattresses in landfills and incinerators is highly problematic and inefficient.
 The good news is that Massachusetts will enforce a ban on the disposal of mattresses in landfills as of November 2022.
-The next step is to decide which HandUp service makes the most sense for you as either a town and/or municipality, business customer, or individual.
+The next step is to decide which HandUp service makes the most sense for you, whether as a town or municipality, business customer, or individual.

 How does upcycling differ from recycling?

-Mattress recycling implies using the parts of the mattress for other purposes, such as taking apart the mattress springs or memory foam for use elsewhere.
+Mattress recycling involves repurposing mattress parts, such as disassembling the mattress springs or memory foam for use elsewhere.
 Mattress upcycling refers to reusing mattresses that still have life in them.
 All upcycled mattresses are carefully sanitized by HandUp and adhere to all Massachusetts regulations.
-Many of the mattresses that HandUp receives are less than 3 months old but cannot be sold as new.
+Many of the mattresses that HandUp receives are less than 3 months old, but cannot be sold as new.

-When Bond and Des Voeux clients decide to recycle their end-of-life mattresses or upcycle gently used mattresses and box springs, they will go to the HandUpcycling mattress shop where they will be thoroughly sanitized to meet or exceed state and local requirements.
+When Bond and Des Voeux clients decide to recycle their end-of-life mattresses or upcycle gently used mattresses and box springs, they will go to the HandUp Mattress Recycling shop, where they will be thoroughly sanitized to meet or exceed state and local requirements.
 This allows HandUp to offer high-quality mattresses and box springs for significantly reduced prices, whilst supporting the most vulnerable communities.